-My Lords, I am sure that the whole House will wish to join me in offering sincere condolences to the family and friends of Rifleman Paul Donnachie, who was killed yesterday during operations in Iraq.
+My Lords, first, I am sure that the whole House will wish to join me in offering sincere condolences to the family and friends of Serjeant Steven Campbell from 3rd Battalion The Rifles, who was killed on operations in Afghanistan this past week.

 Turning to the Question, the contract for the QE class aircraft carriers was signed on 3 July 2008 and work is now under way in five UK shipyards—Appledore, Rosyth, Govan, Portsmouth and Tyne—with work due to start at the sixth and final yard, Birkenhead, in the next few months.
 In addition, equipment sub-contracts to the value of some £1.2 billion have been placed to date.

 First, I enjoin these Benches with the earlier tribute.
 Combined annual Franco-British defence expenditure totals $130 billion, with significant duplication.
 Given that a carrier embraces the three elements of crew, escorts and aircraft, both fixed-wing and rotary, will not our two new carriers provide a unique opportunity to develop a joint Anglo-French naval force?
 Is it not time to show leadership and think outside the traditional box of national sovereignty, especially given the immense pressures on our defence budget?

 My Lords, I see very little prospect of an Anglo-French naval force, but that does not mean that co-operation cannot take place.
 Indeed, the United Kingdom and France signed a memorandum of understanding in March 2006 with the aim of co-operating on carrier design.
 Indeed, the French have contributed to the design and have contributed money, as well as expertise, and they retain an interest in that design.
 However, the decision, which I understand will be made next year, on whether the French will go ahead with their carriers is for them.
 It has been an example of good co-operation, but I do not think that taking it further to an Anglo-French naval force is on the cards at the moment.